Priyanka2503/capstone-project/README.md

 We can see above that the Dataset pass the 4 Data Guardrails: Cross Validation, Class Balancing Detection, Missing Feature Value and High Cardinality Feature Detection.

-The best model was VotingEnsemble with 0.8665.
+The best model was VotingEnsemble with 0.8665.The Voting Ensemble estimates multiple base models and uses voting to combine the individual predictions to arrive at the final ones.

 The best model with its run Id is shown below.
 ![Screenshot (452)](https://user-images.githubusercontent.com/75804779/104837346-dcc55700-58d9-11eb-8251-eaba9002ab18.png)